Marahin/letter-bot/README.md

 4. Create a pull request
 5. Wait for the review

+### TibiaData integration

+The bot has [TibiaData](https://tibiadata.com/) integration, which allows for showing online/offline indicators for players with reservations.

+In order to enable it, you need to set the `TIBIADATA_API_KEY` environment variable.

+There are examples in [.env.sample](.env.sample) file, along with [docker-compose.yml](docker-compose.yml).

 ## Credits
 Letter-bot is one of many tools prototyped by (and for) [TibiaLoot.com](https://tibialoot.com)